What's on at Henry Moore Studios & Gardens

 E: visitorservices@henry-moore.org

-We advise you to plan your route ahead, allow extra time for your journey and follow diversion signs where possible.
+If you are travelling from this direction, we advise you to plan your route ahead, and allow extra time for your journey.
 Thank you for your patience.